code4koustav/ERA_V4-S9/README.md

 3. ✅ Develop the model architecture in a py file
 4. ✅ Develop the train and test function along with a suitable LR strategy in a py file
 5. ✅ Create a `main.py` to orchestrate the pipeline and test in Colab for 1–2 epochs
-6. ⏳ Push all code to GitHub
+6. ✅ Push all code to GitHub
+7. ✅ Complete training runs with formatted logging and analysis
+8. ✅ Add comprehensive Jupyter notebook with training pipeline
+9. ✅ Implement gradient accumulation and memory optimization

 ## Project Files Description